clarence-ong/Simulated-Hand-Gestures/README.md

 # Simulated-Hand-Gestures

+# data
-# data folder contains the 4 data sets for the 4 hand gestures
+contains the 4 data sets for the 4 hand gestures